-While the title was released nearly 3 years ago, it still provide a solid challenge for GPUs.
+While the title was released nearly 3 years ago, it still provides a solid challenge for GPUs.
 While the 370 cannot sustain an average of 60 FPS or more, it still delivers a very playable frame rate of 43 FPS.

 Metro: Last Light

-Metro is by far one of the most demanding games around and really proved a challenge for the XFX 370 black edition gpu yielding an average of 20fps on its highest settings, it was only when I brought the settings down to medium, turned down Anisiotropic filtering and motion blur does the game really become playable.
+Metro is by far one of the most demanding games around and really proved a challenge for the XFX 370 black edition gpu yielding an average of 20fps on its highest settings, it was only when I brought the settings down to medium, turned down Anisotropic filtering and motion blur does the game really become playable.

 For a mid-range graphics card that only has 2GB GDDR5 ram, the XFX AMD Radeon 370 2GB Black Edition did really well.